Narigo/blog/posts/published/building-a-blog/building-a-blog.md

 ### Creating a post

 This should change.
-For now, I'll just create a new directory under `/drafts`, call it whatever I want and put an `.md` file with the same name under it.
+For now, I'll just create a new directory under `/posts/drafts`, call it whatever I want and put an `.md` file with the same name under it.
 You can add meta data like title by adding a `.json` file into that directory.

 ### Publishing a post

 The command `npm run publish <draft-name>` uses the `.json` and `.md` files inside the draft directory and creates a post from it.
 It will create a `.json` if none exists and add a `createdAt` field to it with the current date.

+It will also move the whole directory of the post from `/posts/drafts/<draft-name>` into `/posts/published/<draft-name>`.

 ### Editing a published post

 If I need to change a published post, I can edit it directly and another run of `npm run publish <draft-name>` takes care of updating the `lastEditedOn` field.
-Hopefully.
+It will try to find the draft in `/posts/published/<draft-name>` first and if it doesn't find it there, it will resort to a regular publish.

 ### Rebuilding the blog